-For the month of June, we are again (re)developing our annual event into a dynamic online professional development event featuring inspiring speakers, job search advice, thought leadership from industry experts, career advising opportunities, and more.
+For the month of June, we are again (re)developing our annual Women's Institute into a dynamic online professional development event featuring inspiring speakers, job search advice, thought leadership from industry experts, career advising opportunities, and more.

-The event will follow last year’s format which included both synchronous and asynchronous content in order to accommodate attendees’ busy schedules and locations around the world.
-We’ll also be announcing a few new and exciting elements to facilitate camaraderie, connection, and learning.
+The event will follow last year’s format and include both synchronous and asynchronous content in order to accommodate attendees’ busy schedules and locations around the world.
+We are also introducing a few new and exciting elements to facilitate camaraderie, connection, and deeper learning.

 Dates: June 1-30, 2021

-Registration: Opens later this spring.
-All educators (women and allies of women) are welcome.
+Registration: Now open!
+All women in education (and their allies) are welcome.
 Attendees do not need to be CS&A candidates or school partners.

 Please note, this event does not include a hiring component like our other conferences.